hanaf101/g-keep-server/README.md

 Pre Requisites:

-1. MongoDb needs to be installed and DB needs to be created with the name gkeep1
+1. MongoDb needs to be installed and DB needs to be created.
+Configure the DB name in development.env file
 2. A collection called notes will be created.

-To start the application use command  npm install && npm start
+To start the application, use command  npm install && npm start